yourselfhosted/slash/docs/install-browser-extension.md

 For Chromuim based browsers, you can install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/slash/ebaiehmkammnacjadffpicipfckgeobg).

-For Firefox, we don't support the Firefox Add-ons platform yet.
-And we are working on it.
+For Firefox, you can install the extension from the [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/your-slash/).

 ### Generate an access token